 As a member of the Financial Services Litigation Team, Sterling represents domestic banks and servicers in commercial loan workout and foreclosure work as well as consumer finance litigation.

-Sterling serves as the leader of the Firm’s Consumer Financial Services Team, as a member of the Firm’s Diversity Committee and the Firm’s Budgeting Committee.
+Sterling is the Managing Partner of Womble Bond Dickinson’s Greenville office.
+He also serves as the leader of the Firm’s Consumer Financial Services Team, as a member of the Firm’s Diversity Committee and the Firm’s Budgeting Committee.
 He is listed in the “Legal Elite of the Upstate” and Best Lawyers for Consumer Law.

 Civic and Professional Activities